-Causal inference has been applied in several ways in the field of process mining.
-Hompes~\emph{et~al}.~\cite{DBLP:conf/caise/HompesMRDBA17} propose a time-series-based approach to discover cause-effect relations between aggregate characteristics of a process (e.g.\ the frequency of an activity) and a process performance indicator (e.g.\ the mean cycle time).
-Koorn~\emph{et~al}.~\cite{DBLP:conf/bpm/KoornLLR20} present a method to identify causal relations between a response (i.e.\ a treatment) and an effect.
-They use statistical tests to discover action-response-effects, where the action defines a pre-defined subgroup of cases of the process and the response is a treatment that enhances the probability of the designated effect.
-The authors show how to estimate the overall causal relation between response and effect.
-Polyvyanyy~\emph{et~al}.~\cite{POLYVYANYY2019345} present an approach for discovering causal dependencies between observations and incidents in the health \& safety domain.
-Narendra~\emph{et~al}.~\cite{DBLP:conf/bpm/NarendraA0D19} use structural causal models to confirm potential cause-effect relations identified by an analyst.
-To this end, they apply counterfactual reasoning methods and they control for confounding effects that may play a role in these relations.
+Causal inference has been widely applied in the field of process mining.
+Hompes~\emph{et~al}.~\cite{DBLP:conf/caise/HompesMRDBA17} propose an approach to discover cause-effect relations between aggregate characteristics of a process (e.g.\ frequency of activity) and process performance indicators (e.g.\ mean cycle time).
+Koorn~\emph{et~al}.~\cite{DBLP:conf/bpm/KoornLLR20} present a method to identify causal relations between a response and an effect.
+They use statistical tests to discover action-response-effects, where the action defines a subgroup of cases and the response is a treatment that enhances the probability of the effect.
+Polyvyanyy~\emph{et~al}.~\cite{POLYVYANYY2019345} present causality mining, a systematic approach to discovering causal dependencies between events encoded in large datasets.
+Narendra~\emph{et~al}.~\cite{DBLP:conf/bpm/NarendraA0D19} use structural causal models to confirm potential cause-effect relations identified by analysts.
 Qafari~\emph{et~al}.~\cite{DBLP:conf/bpm/QafariA20} use structural equation models to test for the existence of a causal relation between an attribute and an outcome.
-Similar to the method by Narendra~\emph{et~al}., their method allows one to confirm a set of manually identified candidate causal relations.
-None of the above studies attempts to quantify the effect of a treatment at the level of an individual case, and hence they cannot be applied to individualized prescriptive process monitoring, which is the focus of this paper.
+They later expand the use of SEMs in \cite{qafari2021case} for counterfactual explanation of case-level predictions.
+The above studies do not quantify the effect of a treatment at the level of an individual case.
+Hence, they cannot be applied to individualized prescriptive process monitoring, which is the focus of this paper.

-In previous work~\cite{DBLP:conf/icpm/BozorgiTDRP20}, we use action rule mining to extract candidate treatments that are correlated with a positive outcome.
-For each candidate treatment, we construct an uplift tree to identify the subgroups of cases for which the effect of the treatment is the highest.
-The output of this method is a set of rules of the form: ``for cases that fulfill condition $C$, applying treatment $X$ increases the positive outcome probability by $Y$''.
-This latter work deals only with binary case outcomes, whereas in this paper we deal with a numerical target variable (cycle time).
-Also, in this paper we address the question of when exactly to trigger a treatment during the execution of a case.
+In previous work~\cite{DBLP:conf/icpm/BozorgiTDRP20}, we use action rule mining to extract candidate treatments correlated with a positive outcome.
+That work deals only with binary case outcomes, whereas in this paper we deal with a numerical target variable (cycle time).